-Car Drives into Crowd at GR Women’s March
+Car drives into crowd at Grand Rapids Women’s March

-GRAND RAPIDS, Mich.--Marches held across the nation including West Michigan, with the March in Grand Rapids seeing a serious safety concern for some who were participating.
+GRAND RAPIDS, Mich.--Marches were held across the nation over the weekend, including in West Michigan, with the March in Grand Rapids seeing a serious safety concern for some who were participating.

 The intent of the driver in the video is certainly in question after their vehicle is seen lurching towards part of the crowd, nearly missing a child in the process.
 Though no serious injuries were reported, the investigation into what led up to this scene, isn’t over.

 Witnesses tell us the Grand Rapids Women's March was underway when a car lurched into the back of the crowd.